wharfkit/signing-request/protocol-specification.md

   - `req`: The originating signing request packed as a uri string.
   - `sig`: The first signature.
   - `sigX`: All signatures are 0-indexed as `sig0`, `sig1`, etc.
+  - `cid`: Chain id used when resolving the request.

 When the callback is performed in the background all the parameters are included as a JSON object.